Token-family/TokenFD/README.md

 In summary:
 (1) The first token-level image text dataset (TokenIT ) is proposed, which consists of 20 million images and 1.8 billion high-quality token-mask pairs.

 (2) The first token-level text image foundation model, TokenOCR, is proposed to support downstream tasks.

 (3) The image-as-text semantic capability inspires us to develop TokenVL, a VQA-based MLLM tailored for document perception, understanding, and reasoning.
-(4) Extensive experiments demonstrate the effectiveness of our proposed TokenOCR and TokenVL.
-Specifically, TokenOCR shows exceptional "zero-shot" capabilities and flexibility compared to other VFMs, such as CLIP, SAM, and InternViT2.5.
-TokenVL with 8B parameters, incorporating TokenOCR as the VFM, achieves performance gains of 38 on OCRBench and an average of 8.8% across ten VQA tasks.
-Similarly, TokenVL with 2B parameters results in performance gains of 17 on OCRBench and an average of 13.34% on the ten VQA tasks.
 <center>

 <!-- # Setup -->